Skip to content

 Best gaming headsets at a glance

-- Best value if you don't need fancy software: HyperX Cloud III Wireless. $150, 120-hour battery (yes, really, with the dongle), simpler feature set, lighter on the head.
+• Best value if you don't need fancy software: HyperX Cloud III S Wireless.
+Very long battery-life claims, 2.4GHz plus Bluetooth, simpler feature set, and the familiar Cloud comfort fit.

 What actually matters in a gaming headset